 10 High-paying jobs that Do Not Require a College Degree

-These skill-based jobs can be found in a variety of industries, including service, healthcare, information technology (IT), and manufacturing.
+These skill-based jobs can be found in a variety of industries common in service, healthcare, information technology (IT), and manufacturing.

-Hospitals, state governments, schools, manufacturers, and IT companies, as well as other organizations, have begun to look for employees who have the right skills rather than the right degree.
+Hospitals, state governments, schools, manufacturers, IT companies, as well as other organizations have begun to look for employees who have the right skills, rather than the right degree.
 Some companies go as far as offering paid training programs for job candidates, which are similar to apprenticeships.

-Here, we outline 10 of the top new-collar jobs that do not require a four-year degree, come with good salaries, and are in high demand.
+Here, we outline 10 of the top new-collar jobs, that do not need a four-year degree, come with good salaries, and are in high demand.

 Database Manager